ccao-data/people/.gitlab/issue_templates/ds-deputy_performance_eval_meeting.md

 ### The performance evaluation meeting

 The supervisor meets with the Employee in a private setting.
-Attendees are limited to Deputy, HR, and - except for Performance Evaluation Meetings with employees in Exempt Positions - the DOC and ACA.
-During this meeting:

 - [ ] Provide Employee with a copy of the final, approved Form.
 Provide a thorough explanation of scores.
 - [ ] Review job performance (and Position Description if necessary).
 - [ ] Discuss Expectations for following review period.